 - As with all rabbits, make sure the area beneath the tail is dry and clear of caked feces.

-English Lop History
+English Lop Bunny History

-The Love of Your Life
+Your English Lop Could Be the Love of Your Life

 If you're looking for an affectionate animal and want something a bit out of the mainstream, the English Lop breed may be perfect for you.
 These rabbits are known to sit for long periods of time as someone scratches behind their ears.
 They often come when called, and they appear to recognize their owners.
 Domestic rabbits of all types make wonderful companions, but those who love the Lop say that they have just a bit more personality and sweetness.
 Perhaps that's why they are commonly referred to as the "kings of the fancy."